elisabethirgens/notes/_posts/2017-08-12-swimming-at-the-deep-end.md

 ---
 layout: post
-title:  "Swimming at the Deep End"
+title:  "Swimming at the deep end"
 date:   2017-08-12 17:00:00 +0200
 categories: learning
 ---

-**Something has changed.** I remember getting a sense of it when the Jekyll build here failed a couple of weeks ago.
-Or when I finally set up my Time Capsules properly after two years of workarounds to backup.
-But when I this week [upgraded Yarn]({{ site.baseurl }}/2017/08/yarn-upgrade-adventures/) — it became impossible to not notice that something has changed.
+**Something has changed.** I got the sense a couple of times earlier this summer.
+And when I this week [upgraded Yarn]({{ site.baseurl }}/2017/08/yarn-upgrade-adventures/) — it became impossible to not notice that something has changed.

 It feels like I am swimming at the deep end, when I didn’t know that I could.